 Protect Your Online Reputation with These 5 Simple Tips

-Tip 5: Actively Engage and Publish
+Tip five: Actively engage and publish

-Pick the sites where your market is hanging out or where they go for information.
-Make sure you are engaging with people on a regular basis in those places, answering and asking questions.
-If there are specific types of sites where people in your market go for information, make sure you are regularly creating valuable content and publishing it there for everyone to read.
+Select the websites where your customers are hanging out or where they go for information.
+Make it a point to engage with these people on a regular basis on those important websites, answering questions and asking for feedback.
+If there are specific sites where people in your market tends to go for information, try to get out there regularly and build valuable content and publish there to establish yourself as an authority in your industry.

 If you proactively protect your online reputation from the get-go, you can actually control a lot of that information as it appears on the Web.
 By making it difficult for others to hijack your names and domain names and by keeping a steady flow of content, you’re giving yourself and your business and edge against the type of people who want to cause you harm.